CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 Our dataset considers all these factors by:

-1. It includes different singing styles from "spoken" singing to rock and rap.
+1. It includes different singing styles from rap to rock.
 2. It includes songs from a large range of genres.
-3. Songs have various mixing levels with some having the vocals more prominent and others where the vocals are highly masked by the background accompaniment.
+3. Songs have various mixing levels with some having the vocals more prominent and others where the vocals are masked by the background accompaniment.
-4. All samples are presented as-is and processed by a hearing loss simulator, including different listener ability.
+4. All samples are presented as-is and processed by a hearing loss simulator, to model different listener ability.

 | No Loss                                                                                  | Mild                                                                                   | Moderate                                                                                   |
 |------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|